Sansevieria Black Coral is a variety of Sansevieria trifasciata [san-se-VEER-ee-uh, try-fask-ee-AH-tuh].

 - It doesn’t require lots of light or frequent watering.

-- In fact, these plants prefer medium light when grown inside as direct sunlight may cause scorching.
+- These plants prefer medium light or low light when grown inside, as direct sunlight may cause scorching.

 Watering and Feeding

-Water when the top several inches of the soil is dry.
+Drought-tolerant plants like Dracaena Black Coral (formerly Sansevieria) do need water.
+Water them when the top few inches of the soil are dry.